 The Library's collection is a shared resource of school property.
 Our policies and procedures are general practice in independent school libraries, and are established at Wheeler in order to create a sense of responsibility in students using these materials.
+Library circulation policies are subject to change at the School's discretion.
 The Library is operated on an honor system; there are no electronic security barriers to prevent you from taking materials out of the building without checking them out.
 A check-out kiosk is available to sign out items using your school ID in a self-serve manner.